close2/alibvr/README.md

 Whenever you need to access a port use a provided `typedef`.

+Those typedefs provide static access to PORT, PIN and DDR bits.
+This is done using a C++ cast operator and any overhead will be removed by the compiler.

+To set PORT, PIN or DDR of pin: `PIN_16::DDR = 1`.
+To read from a pin: `uint8_t in = PIN_16::PIN;`

+See [ports.h](src/ports.h) for all available typedefs.

 The pin layout is compatible to arduino / arduino lite

 ```